All Episodes

 Have you sort of become a Republican as you've grown older?

-The reason I ask is I just know, you know what, I I just know that there are people in this country who don't agree with Republicans about anything.
+The reason I ask is I just know, you know, I just know that there are people in this country who don't agree with Republicans about anything or don't agree with me, don't agree with Rush, don't agree with President Bush.

-Uh the the the Al Gore global warming nonsense is true, and you're a liberal as much as the word means anything.
+You think the government can be bigger, taxes can be higher, that the Al Gore global warming nonsense is true, and you're a liberal as much as the word means anything.

-But doggone it, you know President Bush is right about the war, and you thank him as I do for keeping your family safe.
+But doggone it, you know, President Bush is right about the war, and you thank him as I do for keeping your family safe.

 I know you exist.